Top 5 Best Rowing Machine Reviews for 2016

-When “it’s finally time” to get back into shape, people often purchase one of the most commonly-seen home accessories in America: the treadmill which sits in the guest room or basement, with clothes draped all over it.
+When “it’s finally time” to get back into shape, people often purchase one of the most commonly-seen home accessories in America: the treadmill which then eventually sits in the guest room or basement, with clothes draped all over it.

 The reason is easy to understand; walking or running on a treadmill is not only boring, but it doesn’t do much for your arms or core.
 The best rowing machines for home use, on the other hand, give you a full body workout.
 Rowing benefits your entire body, boosting your cardiovascular health and stamina like a treadmill, but also toning almost every one of your muscles and building your strength.
-Simply put, rowing is one of the most efficient means of exercise you can choose, you can do it without going to the gym, and it will help you lose weight while building a better body.
+Simply put, rowing is one of the most efficient means of exercise you can choose, and you can do it without going to the gym, and it will help you lose weight while building a better body.

 There are different types of rowing machines on the market.
 Each provides a different type of resistance to power your workout, and each has strengths and weaknesses: